syhner/syhner/dotfiles/README.md

 - fix zellij copy_command on non-mac (since it runs system executables as commands, not wrapped by system shell)
 - composable dotfiles
 - cloudflared to local.\<domain\>.com
+- optimise loadup time by splitting interactive and non-interactive usage